RyuuSlayer/Blaze3D/README.md

 Blaze3D Engine

 # Getting Started
-Visual Studio 2017 or 2019 is recommended, Hazel is officially untested on other development environments whilst we focus on a Windows build.
+Visual Studio 2017 or 2019 is recommended, Blaze is officially untested on other development environments whilst we focus on a Windows build.

 You can clone the repository to a local destination using git: